jagdishthakur904/samsung-pd-training/README.md

  		 assign net1 = \u1.y ;
 		endmodule

-The commands to get the hierarchical and flattened netlists is shown below:
+The commands to get the hierarchical and flattened netlists are shown below:

 **yosys> write_verilog -noattr multiple_modules_hier.v**